 Introduction

-The HuskyLens is a revolutionary AI-powered camera module developed by DFRobot that brings machine vision capabilities to makers, students, and hobbyists without requiring any AI or programming expertise.
-Think of it as "AI vision made easy" — a compact, self-contained sensor that can recognize faces, track objects, detect colors, follow lines, and identify tags, all processed onboard without needing a computer or cloud connection.
+The HuskyLens is an AI-powered camera module developed by DFRobot that brings machine vision capabilities to makers, students, and hobbyists without requiring any AI or programming expertise.
+Think of it as “AI vision made easy” — a compact, self-contained sensor that can recognise faces, track objects, detect colours, follow lines, and identify tags, all processed onboard without needing a computer or cloud connection.

 Unlike traditional camera modules that require complex image processing libraries and powerful processors, HuskyLens handles all the heavy lifting internally.
-It communicates simple, actionable data (like object coordinates or recognition IDs) via UART or I2C, making it incredibly easy to integrate with Arduino, Raspberry Pi, micro:bit, and other microcontrollers.
+It communicates simple, actionable data (object coordinates or recognition IDs) via UART or I²C, making it easy to integrate with Arduino, Raspberry Pi, micro:bit, and other microcontrollers.

 Whether you’re building an autonomous robot, a smart security system, or an interactive art installation, HuskyLens eliminates the steep learning curve typically associated with computer vision projects.